vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 represents Śiva \(as the ācārya  represents Agni in the upanayana\).
 In fact, it appears most likely that the concept of dakṣiṇām¯urti  originated from this ritual in which Śiva as supreme teacher reveals himself.
 To this primordial figure—a god who is facing towards the east, but who confers his blessings, that is his ‘right’ side, on his creatures, be they gods, Siddhas, or worshippers in Bhāratavarṣa—the pseudo-Śaṁkara pays homage:

-tasmai śrīgurumūrtaye nama idam
+tasmai śrīgurumūrtaye nama idaṁśrīdakṣiṇām¯urtaye  k

-. śrīdakṣiṇām¯urtaye  k

 This obeisance is to Him who has the form of the illustrious teacher, to the illustrious figure of grace.
 40